muhammadhardwinv/python-face-recognition-attendance-Binus/README.md

 - **Cloud Storage**: Implement cloud-based storage to make attendance records more accessible.
 - **Integration with Existing University Systems**: Sync the attendance data with university management systems like LMS or ERP.

-## Contributing

-If you're interested in contributing to the project, feel free to open an issue or submit a pull request.
-Contributions are highly appreciated!
 ---